 The 18-hole course of Los Arqueros Golf & Country Club (1991) was the first golf course to be designed by Severiano Ballesteros.
 It is set among the mountains of the Sierra de Ronda in Marbella’s famous Golf Valley just 10 minutes from Puerto Banús.
 The course offers spectacular views to the Mediterrean Sea.
 As Severiano Ballesteros intended Los Arqueros is a good course for players of all kinds - a reasonable challenge for the average golfer and a tough test for professionals.

-The 18-hole course oft Valle Romano Golf (2010) was designed by Cabell B. Robinson, the prominent golf course architect and designer of some of the 100 finest courses in the world, according to Golf Magazine.
+The 18-hole course of Valle Romano Golf (2010) was designed by Cabell B. Robinson, the prominent golf course architect, and designer of some of the 100 most beautiful courses in the world, according to Golf Magazine.
 The outstanding 18-hole course is fitted out to play host to the most demanding and prestigious tournaments.
-Its design guarantees the enjoyment of amateur golfers, while being transformed into a challenging circuit for professionals.
-The course offers scenic views to mountains and the Mediterranean See.
-The fairways are protected by specially designed bunker and water hazards.

 The 27-hole course of Almenara Golf Club is located on the Sotogrande urbanization, Costa del Sol.
 The course was designed by the famous British architect Davie Thomas who created a golf course with the air of a natural park.
 It is surrounded by pine and cork trees and lakes being masterfully integrated into the course.